 Among the most frequent results of the negative impact of stress on the body of women:

-- Disorders of the menstrual cycle: a hormonal imbalance on a nervous basis can cause anovulation, scanty (hypomenorrhea), short (oligomenorrhea), rare (opsomenorrhoea) menstruation.
+- Disorders of the menstrual cycle: a hormonal imbalance on a nervous basis can cause anovulation, scanty (hypomenorrhea), short (oligomenorrhea), and rare (oligomenorrhoea) menstruation.
 Due to strong prolonged stress, menstruation can even disappear completely – the so-called “wartime amenorrhea” develops.
 The body throws all its forces into the struggle for survival, so the reproductive function simply “turns off”.

 - Diffuse toxic goiter is a hereditary autoimmune disease associated with increased production of thyroid hormones by the thyroid gland.
 In women, pathology occurs 5 times more often than in men.
 Among the provoking factors are mental injuries, and long-term nervous tension.